flyonspeed/TronView/README.md

 - All display screen sizes and ratios supported.
 - Text mode
 - Touch screen support
-- 30 + FPS on Raspberry Pi 4 or Pi 5
+- 30 + FPS screen updates using Raspberry Pi 5 (~ 15FPS on Pi 4)
 - Remote keypad / user input support.
 - Display flight data in Knots, Standard, Metric, F or C
 - Designed for Raspberry Pi but also runs on Mac OSx, Windows, and other linux systems.
-- Show NAV needles for approaches.
-(If NAV data is available)
+- Show NAV (Vert/Lateral) needles for Nav & approaches.
+(If NAV data is available or the Analog --> Digital Chip is added) for data input
 - Use multiple data input sources